 In Malaysia, imported goods with a CIF value of less than RM 500 are exempt from duties except for alcohol, wine, and tobacco products from the USA.

-- Reproduction of any currency note, bank note, or coin which are currently being issued in any country
+- Reproduction of any currency note, bank note, or coin which are currently being issued in any country.
+Instead of shipping, you should transfer it instead.

 - Intoxicating liquors containing more than 3.46 milligrams per liter in any lead or in any compound of copper